Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 Nah!
 I’m sure you came across a lot of brands successfully using analytics and you wanted to emulate them.

-You may also think that without a solid understanding of how digital analytics can help your business, you can’t get there at all.
+You may also think that without a solid understanding of digital analytics fundamentals for your business, you can’t get there at all.

 We, at Xerago also understand that this is such a unique skill that not every business person or analyst can do.